Last Updated: January 23, 2026

 Introduction: Understanding Omega-3 Dosage

 Determining the right omega-3 dosage for cardiovascular and cognitive health can be confusing, with recommendations ranging from 250 mg to 4+ grams daily.
-This comprehensive guide breaks down optimal dosages based on scientific research, individual health goals, and practical considerations.
+This complete guide breaks down optimal dosages based on scientific research, individual health goals, and practical considerations.

 Understanding proper dosing is crucial because: